 Lenovo XClarity Controller has defined lots of system conditions as IPMI sensors.
 Users can use IPMI commands to check system running status.
 Here are examples of executing ipmitool, an open-source common tool which follows Intel’s IPMI standard.
 Check for coolant leakage status with command lines as shown.

 - The event logs shown with the parameter:

 Liquid Leak ׀ EAh ׀ ok ׀ 30.1 ׀ Transition to Critical from less severeIf coolant leakage happens, the log above will show up.
 The status of all sensors can be fetched with the parameter:

 If the server is within reach, and the amber LED is lit on the front operator panel, potential coolant leaks may have occurred.
 It is required to open the top cover to check the LED status of the liquid detection sensor module.
-See LEDs and buttons on the front operator panel and The LED on the liquid detection sensor module for more details.
+See Front operator panel LEDs and Liquid detection sensor LED for more details.

 Steps to resolve coolant leaks